moretromain/cpp-bootstrap/README.md

 ## Miscellaneous

 Requirements:
-* Windows or MacOS (for now, and probably forever, only MSVC and Clang/LLVM are supported)
+* Windows, MacOS or Linux
 * CMake (any version should do, but hey, pick the last one it has a nicer logo :))
 * Modern C++ Toolchain (MSVC, Clang/LLVM, GCC, with C++17 support)